 It’s not dark yet, but it’s getting there

-When it was over it received the loudest cheer of the night so far, which was really saying something after the prophet like visions of the apocalypse he had just given us in All Along the Watchtower.
-It was masterful, displaying a combination of beauty and power which made me picture an infinitely sad setting sun descending in the sky on a long slow summer evening, whilst the dread fingers of death on the far horizon fast approached us.
+When it was over it received the loudest cheer of the night so far, which was really saying something after the prophet-like visions of the apocalypse he had just paraded before us in All Along the Watchtower.
+It was masterful, displaying a combination of beauty and power which made me picture an infinitely sad pale red sun descending in the sky on a long slow summer evening, all whilst the dread fingers of death were fast approaching to claim another scalp to dump upon the pile of those thus gone.

-Just like in Birmingham two nights ago, the penultimate number of the main set was Cold Irons Bound which again was loud ‘n’ heavy and which I also saw for the first time had some intricate stage lighting attached to it.
+Just like at the NEC two nights ago, the penultimate number of the main set was Cold Irons Bound which again was loud ‘n’ heavy and which I also saw for the first time had some intricate stage lighting attached to it.
 It was as snarling, as shocking as in Birmingham a few nights before, when it had seemed to me like Bob had been in a bit of a bad mood, strong enough to possibly make those occasional fans in the audience wonder just what the hell he was into these days by way of coming up with stuff as hard as Irons.
-It was as aggressive as it was great and it might have just been me but I got the feeling it was a song Bob thoroughly enjoyed playing in its current incarnation.
+It was again aggressive as it was great, and it might have just been me but I got the feeling it was a song Bob thoroughly enjoyed playing in its current incarnation.
 He was a schoolboy once again, playing his hometown auditorium in the half forgotten mine lands of North Minnesota, shaking the place to its foundations with the noise he and his band were coming up with.
-The main set was finished off by another immensely enjoyable Leopard Skin Pill Box Hat, as the way Bob, Larry and Charlie play this song is simply unbeatable, lining up on the stage as they do in a Fender guitar battalion good enough to engender mass spiritual transformation if the circumstances ever arose.
+The main set was finished off by another immensely enjoyable Leopard Skin Pill-Box Hat because the way Bob, Larry and Charlie play this song is simply unbeatable, lining up on the stage as they do in a Fender guitar union good an’ godly enough to engender mass spiritual transformation if the circumstances ever arose.
 The song and the main set were all over far too quickly and could only leave you wanting more, so much more!

-All in all there had been four songs different from Birmingham in the course of the main set, not the most changes Bob has ever done from one show to another by any means, but not bad either when one considered the simply outstanding versions of All Along the Watchtower and Not Dark Yet he had pulled out of the bag.
-When Bob plays music this good it is strong enough to take me in my mind to a place warm and comfortable, full of love for life with peace and contentment abounding, bathing in a pleasant star powered glow of golden hue, fine edged in a bright luminosity.
-There is absolutely no sense of wanting Bob to hurry and to get onto the next the song, it is just all there in the present and if that present moment could last for hours and hours then so much the better.
+All in all there had been four songs different from Birmingham in the course of the main set, not the most changes Bob has ever done from one show to another by any means, but not bad either when one considers the simply outstanding versions of All Along the Watchtower and Not Dark Yet he had pulled out of the bag, plus a rare jewel in the form of Dignity.
+When Bob plays music this good it is strong enough to take me to warm and comfortable places in my mind, full of love for life with peace and contentment abounding, bathing me in a star powered glow of a fine golden hue edged in bright luminosity.
+There is absolutely no sense of wanting Bob to hurry and to get onto the next the song, it is just all there in the moment and if that present moment could last for hours and hours then so much the better.
 It is timeless, like a special journey of the soul and it might be the case Bob goes to someplace similar, only for him being the creator of that vision, the colours, sounds, shapes and overall experience is so much richer.
-Maybe, just maybe, that is what it is, but then again maybe not!
+Maybe, just maybe, that is what it is, but then again, maybe not!

 In the five minute break before the 7 song encore Marc was able to sit back down in his seat and take a breather.
-He had done well to stay the course so far, leaning like he had on his crutches whilst enjoying the show.
-I could see from his face that he thought it had been worth it and that he had not wanted to miss a thing.
-We both agreed already that this show was miles better than when we had last seen Bob together at Wembley Arena three years previous back in 1997 not long after the release of Time Out of Mind, the album which changed the game for him.
+He had done well to stay the course so far, leaning like he had on his crutches whilst enjoying the performance of Bob, and I could see from his face that he thought it had been worth it, that he had not wanted to miss a beat.
+We both agreed already that this show was miles better than when we had last seen Bob together at Wembley Arena three years previously back in 1997, not long after the release of Time Out of Mind, the album which had brought it all back home for him.
 Ours was probably one of thousands of conversations taking place inside the arena as we cheered and waved our arms in the air, waiting for Bob and the boys to come back on stage again.
-There was no doubt the vast majority of those conversations were going to be giving a wildly positive spin on how things had gone so far and quite rightly as well as it had simply been brilliant.
+There was no doubt the vast majority of those conversations were going to be giving a very positive spin on how things had gone so far and quite rightly as well because it had been quite simply brilliant.

 Marc and I made our way out of the Sheffield Arena and back to the car where we drank the flask of coffee I had brought up for us.
 It was good to drink it down, that thick tasty liquid was going to keep us awake during our drive back down to the London, but even without it we were both pretty high.
 The prospect of driving nearly 200 miles didn’t worry me in the least, in fact I was quite looking forward to it and positively raring to go.
-On top of the coffee I also opened up a pack of Buzz Gum which I had bought from my local health food shop in Walthamstow and popped a couple of sticks into my mouth.
+On top of the coffee I also opened up a pack of Buzz Gum which I had bought from my local health food shop in Walthamstow, and popped a couple of sticks into my mouth.
 It was a natural stimulant and at the time I thought it was a good idea to buy some, in fact it turned out to be a great idea as the Buzz Gum really did keep me awake and alert, buzzing would probably be the best way to describe it!
 Marc had one as well and in no time at all any tiredness which we might have felt had completely disappeared.
 Guess the basic principle of the gum was to keep chewing it as by doing so lots of saliva was created which you then swallowed and it must have been this process which acted as the stimulant.
-Whatever it was it definitely worked and I would have no hesitation in using it again when another long journey through the night was in the offing.
+Whatever it was it definitely worked and I would have no hesitation in using it again when another long journey through the night was in the offing, something which would indeed soon come along when I went down to Portsmouth.

 It was only a matter of minutes before we were out of Sheffield and on the M1 heading south, doing a cool 100 mph whilst firmly in the fast lane.
-After an hour or so driving we pulled into a service station to have something to eat as we were both hungry, having had little more than our pack lunch the whole day, plus an odd banana or two.
-The restaurant was running at barely half capacity and almost empty due to the fact it was now past midnight and the only thing on offer at the hot food counter was sausage, chips and beans which we went for and I have to say under the circumstances it tasted pretty damn good when washed down with mugs of hot tea.
-The people working there looked to me like they got paid a pittance and it made me feel sad to see them, all they had to look forward to was another long night at the service station when I am sure they would have far preferred to have been in bed asleep.
+After an hour or so of driving we pulled into a service station to have something to eat because we were both hungry, having had little more than our pack lunch the whole day, plus the odd banana or two.
+The restaurant was running at barely half capacity and almost empty due to the fact it was now past midnight and where the only thing on offer at the hot food counter was sausage, chips and beans which we both went for, and I have to say under the circumstances it tasted pretty good when washed down with mugs of hot tea.
+The people working at the services looked to me like they got paid a pittance and it made me feel sad to see them, all they had to look forward to was another long night at the service station when I am sure they would have far preferred to have been in bed asleep.
 But what exactly was there I could have ever done about something like that?
+Nuthin’, absolutely zilch.
 As for me and Marc it was back to the Nissan Primera after our meal and another stick of Buzz Gum each before once again hitting the open road with all signs pointing south to London.

-By the time I pulled into the driveway back in Woodford it was 1.30 am which was not bad at all considering we had left at around ten and stopped for a meal on the way.
+By the time I pulled into the driveway back in Woodford it was 1.30 am which was not bad at all considering we had left Sheffield at around ten and stopped for a meal on the way.
 It had been straight back down the M1 before joining the M25 and swinging round clockwise until the M11 when we then dropped into Woodford.
 All so simple in the middle of the night when there was no traffic around to snarl things up.
 By the time we had unloaded and Marc had got himself up the stairs on his crutches, it was only right and proper for us each to enjoy a good stiff Jack Daniels on the rocks.
-I have to say the Uncle Jack was pretty good, in those small hours it was most mightily tasty and sitting back in my chair with eyes closed my heart was bathed in an inner sunshine which spoke from a different country.
-We were a couple of happy punters, just a pair of ordinary fans to all intents and purposes, who would soon be heading off to the land of nod with our heads full of Bob.
+I have to say the glass of Uncle Jack was pretty good, in those small hours it was most mightily tasty and sitting back on the sofa with eyes closed, my heart was bathed with an inner sunshine which spoke to me from a different dimension.
+We were a couple of happy punters, just a pair of ordinary fans to all intents and purposes, who would soon be walking up the stairs to the land of nod with our heads full of Bob.

 Setlist Sheffield Arena 22nd September 2000 –